Papantla: History

+The late 19th century was a period of profound transformation for Papantla, as the Mexican government under Porfirio Díaz pushed for the privatization of communal lands, to promote modernization and increase tax revenues.
+This process, however, sparked fierce resistance from the Totonac people, who saw their ancestral lands being divided and sold to merchants and elites.
+As one group of dissidents wrote, "We do not want the division to happen, because the water springs are not just anywhere, and people prefer to live near where they are found."
+The resulting conflicts, including the 1891 uprising, foreshadowed the broader social unrest that would erupt during the Mexican Revolution, as rural communities across Mexico fought for land reform and justice.

 In 1922, the city of Papantla became the seat of the Diocese of Papantla when it was created from territories that had belonged to the Dioceses of Veracruz and Tampico.

 One of the most famous people to come from Papantla is artist Teodoro Cano Garcia, who was a disciple of Diego Rivera.
 During much of the 20th century, this artist worked to promote Papantla's native Totonac heritage.
 He is responsible for most of the sculptures and other public art works that can be seen in the town today.
 Some of these include the “Evolution of the Totonac Culture” mural on the side of the main church, the “History of Papantla” mural which is on the side of the Chapel of Cristo Rey and the Monumento del Volador, a giant statue which is on a hill in the center of the city.

 The city was nominated to become a Pueblo Mágico in 2006.
 However, the process was temporarily suspended.
 Problems to be resolved included the large number of street peddlers, the need to bury telephone and electrical lines and the need to paint many of the houses in the historic center.
 In 2012, Papantla officially became a Pueblo Mágico.